madlambda/dnsp/README.md

 When you access a site by a domain name it will actually be answered by dnsp running on your host.
 For use cases use your imagination, it is barely useful.

+You will need to run it as sudo since it will make changes to /etc/hosts and will listen on the 80 port.